 California

-This code specifies that landlords can charge a rental application fee, which should not exceed the landlord's actual out-of-pocket costs of gathering information about an applicant, such as checking a tenant's credit report, as well as the reasonable value of the time spent by the landlord or the agent in obtaining this information.
+This statue also ensures that landlords can charge a rental application fee that does not exceed the landlord's actual out-of-pocket costs of gathering applicant information, such as checking a tenant's credit report.
+It should also cover only a reasonable value of time spent by the landlord or agent obtaining this information.

-For the specific maximum amount that can be charged as of the latest update and how this fee is calculated and adjusted in line with the CPI, landlords, and applicants should refer directly to the most recent guidance from relevant California state government websites or legal resources, as this amount can change annually.
+Since this statute states that the fee amount can change each year based on the CPI, landlords and applicants should refer directly to the most recent guidance from relevant California state government websites or legal resources.

 Colorado